Estimated Reading Time: 7 Minutes

 My point

-- are used to finding or creating alternative solutions
+- are used to finding or creating alternative solutions,

-- or substituting one product for another,
+- substituting one product for another,

 - adapting it and making it work for their application.

-For many things, they’ve never seen or had them, so they don’t miss them and/or they use or create something else to give them the result they are seeking.
+For many things, they’ve never seen or had them, so they don’t miss them, and/or they use or create something else to give them the result they are seeking.

 The Author